 There are no clear-cut “groups of death” in this edition of the greatest show on Earth, and this is exactly the way FIFA wants it.
 For once, we can all congratulate FIFA for doing something positive for the game.
 (Too soon?)

 If there is any sort of consensus on the toughest group in the media and among fans, it is Group F with Germany, Mexico, Sweden, and South Korea.
 Even still, this group is no real head-turner.
-Group B poses a more evenly distributed wealth of world-class talent however.
+Group B arguably poses a more evenly distributed wealth of world-class talent.

 The big teams in this division are the Iberian giants Spain and current European champions Portugal.
 Portugal are also ranked third in the FIFA rankings and are a deeper club than they were in Brazil.
 In a head-to-head comparison, I don’t think Portugal have the defensive quality or organization to best La Roja.
 While Cristiano Ronaldo and his nation certainly have the offensive firepower to cause real damage, I’m not convinced they can keep the Spaniards at bay.

 The Selecao das Quinas probably won’t top the group, but they and their Spanish neighbors got the best draws of any pair of top-10 teams in the entire draw.
 Group A is easily the weakest bunch of them all, without a team in the top 30.
 The host nation got an extremely favorable group, and Group A’s collective weakness will pay dividends for Spain and Portugal both.

-Elsewhere in Group F, Germany probably aren’t too excited about having to face Mexico, Italy-slayers Sweden, and Korea.
-Mexico are playing their best futbol of the last 4 or 5 years, and are currently ranked 16th overall.
+Elsewhere in Group F, Germany probably aren’t too excited about having to face Mexico, Italy-slayers Sweden, and perhaps even Korea.
+Mexico are playing their best footbol of the last 4 or 5 years, and are currently ranked 16th overall.
 Andres Guardado, Ochoa, and Hector Herrera are in their prime, and El Tri’s Colombian manager Juan Carlos Osorio has this Mexican side playing in a 4-3-3 and the formation is playing to their strengths.
 Mexico drew Belgium 3-3 in a recent friendly, shocking the top-5 Belgian side and the football world.